Clarence R. Wallace: Early career

 Clarence R. Wallace was born on January 11, 1897, in Manitou Springs, Colorado, and later attended Manitou Springs High School (Manitou High School) there.
 He received appointment to the United States Naval Academy at Annapolis, Maryland, in June 1916 and following graduation with a Bachelor of Science degree in June 1919, he was commissioned second lieutenant in the Marine Corps at the same time.

 In early July 1919, Wallace went to the Basic School at Marine Barracks Quantico, Virginia.
 He spent almost six months there and upon the completion of his course at the end of the year, was transferred to the Marine Corps Aviation.
 He was subsequently ordered to the Naval Air Station Pensacola, Florida one month later and entered Naval aviator training.
 However, he left the aviation service in January 1921 and was transferred to the Marine Barracks at Parris Island in South Carolina.
 While there, he was attached to the First Marine Brigade under Brigadier General John H. Russell Jr. and sailed for Haiti.
 He spent next two years with fighting the Cacos rebels until he was ordered back to the United States in July 1923.

 His next service assignment was at Marine Corps Base San Diego, California, where he was posted to the 5th Marine Brigade under Joseph H. Pendleton.
 During this assignment, Wallace was stationed in San Diego and received promotion to the rank of first lieutenant in April 1925.
 He was subsequently transferred to the Marine Barracks Quantico, Virginia, in May 1926 and later attended the Company Officers course at Marine Corps School in March 1928.

 Following the graduation, Wallace was attached to the 4th Marine Regiment and sailed for China in October 1928.
-He was stationed in Tientsin and later performed guard duties at the Shanghai International Settlement.
+He was stationed in Tianjin and later performed guard duties at the Shanghai International Settlement.
 He was ordered back to the United States during January 1929 and assigned to the Marine detachment aboard the Receiving Ship in San Francisco.

 Wallace rejoined the Marine barracks at Quantico in August 1929 and subsequently was sent on a course at Army Signal School at Fort Monmouth, in New Jersey.
 He was then transferred to Washington, D.C., where he served at Headquarters Marine Corps until April 1931.

 He then served his second expeditionary tour of duty in Haiti until September 1933, when he returned to Headquarters Marine Corps in Washington, D.C.
 This time he was assigned to the Office of the Quartermaster of the Marine Corps under Brigadier General Hugh L. Matthews and while in this capacity, he was promoted to the rank of captain in November 1934.
 He then spent brief period in the Office of the Chief of the Bureau of Engineering, Navy Department, under Rear Admiral Samuel M. Robinson, before he was appointed commander of the Marine detachment aboard the battleship USS West Virginia in May 1937.